-It's well worth having a quick look at the macro triggering functionality of QMap first.
-This lets you create a personalised control environment, saving lots of time on everyday actions specific to your workflow.
+Before we get into the controls proper, it's worth having a quick look at the macro triggering functionality of QMap.
+It lets you create a personalised workflow environment and save lots of time on everyday actions.

-QMap contains banks of macro 'slots' (8 slots in each bank) that are defined in two basic ways: 'User Macro' slots and 'Insert Trigger' slots.
-Slots 1-8 correspond to Encoder Buttons 1-8 (that execute the commands).
-Different banks are accessed by holding different modifier buttons - just hold a modifier and press an encoder to execute the assigned action.
-The more extenders you have (thus more encoder buttons), the more slots you get.
-Labels for the slots will appear on the custom controller skin (On-Screen-Display; hereinafter referred to as the 'OSD').
+QMap contains banks of macro 'slots' that are defined in two basic ways: 'User Macro' slots and 'Insert Trigger' slots.
+A bank contains 8 slots, corresponding to the 8 encoder buttons that trigger them.
+Different banks are accessed by holding different modifier buttons - just hold a modifier and press an encoder to execute the action.
+The more extenders you have, the more sets of 8 slots you get.
+Labels for the slots appear on the On-Screen-Display (hereinafter 'the OSD').